DCPollard94/knossoscemeteries/README.md

 This repository contains the data and code for the paper:

-> Pollard, Dominic (2020). *Family Fortunes: A Quantitative Analysis of the Early Iron Age Cemeteries of Knossos*.
+> Pollard, Dominic (2021). *Family Fortunes: A Quantitative Analysis of the Early Iron Age Cemeteries of Knossos*.
 Name of journal/book, <https://doi.org/xxx/xxx>

 The pre-print available is online here:

-> Pollard, Dominic (2020). *Family Fortunes: A Quantitative Analysis of the Early Iron Age Cemeteries of Knossos*.
-Name of journal/book, Accessed 13 Oct 2020.
+> Pollard, Dominic (2021). *Family Fortunes: A Quantitative Analysis of the Early Iron Age Cemeteries of Knossos*.
+Name of journal/book, Accessed 21 May 2021.
 Online at <https://doi.org/xxx/xxx>

 ### Repository contents